MaxK789/Publishing/src/ApiGateway/README.md

 ```

 The gateway exposes a health endpoint at `/health`.
 Swagger for each service is reachable via `/orders/swagger`, `/profile/swagger` and `/organization/swagger`.
 Requests are cached with Redis, traced via OpenTelemetry and secured using JWT bearer authentication.
+Cached responses expire after one minute.